bugsounet/EXT-Updates/README.md

 I have just added TelegramBot notification and NPM Check result for my mpn libraries

+Updates:

+V1.0.1 (26/08/20):
+  * Send TelegramBot notification when module is disabled too

 V1.0.0 (25/08/20):
   * Added package.json
   * Added support for TelegramBot (auto send notification on new update)